Hana-Shamel/ESL/README.md

 - Model: CNN – Static gesture classification

+### Getting Started
+*This section includes the requirements, how to run the app, training protocol and other more detailed information about the original hand gesture detection model*

+Please view the README of Kazuhito00's Hand Gesture Recognition Repo: https://github.com/kinivi/hand-gesture-recognition-mediapipe

 ### Training Protocol For Higher Accuracy

 For letter with index 23 in "keypoint_classifier_label.csv":